localstack/docs/content/en/tutorials/gitlab_ci_testcontainers/index.md

 teaser: "Learn how you can set up end-to-end testing using Testcontainers and LocalStack in GitLab CI.
 This tutorial covers setting up the `.gitlab-ci.yml` file, configuring GitLab runners, and setting up a local Docker runner.
 With this setup, you can ensure your application is thoroughly tested in a CI/CD environment."
 services:
 - s3
-- lambda
+- lmb
-- api-gw
+- agw
 platform:
-- java
+- Java
 deployment:
 - aws-java-sdk
-- aws-cli
+- awscli
 tags:
 - Java
 - AWS Java SDK